La Jamais Contente

 La Jamais Contente (/fr/; The Never Contented) was the first road vehicle to go over 100 km/h.
 It was a Belgian electric vehicle with a light-alloy torpedo-shaped bodywork and batteries.
 The high position of the driver and the exposed chassis underneath spoiled much of the aerodynamics.
 The light alloy, called partinium, is a mixture of aluminium, tungsten and magnesium.

 The land speed record was established on 29 April or 1 May 1899 at Achères, Yvelines near Paris, France.
 The vehicle had two Postel-Vinay 25 kW motors, each driving the rear axle via a chain, running at 200 V and drawing 124 A each, for about 68 hp total, and was equipped with Michelin tires.
 The chassis was number 25.

-Today, it is on display at the National Car and Tourism Museum in Compiègne.
+Today, it is on display at the National Car and Tourism Museum in the royal Château de Compiègne in Compiègne.

 Driver

 The vehicle was driven by the Belgian driver Camille Jenatzy.
 Camille was the son of Constant Jenatzy, a manufacturer of rubber products (rubber was still a novelty at the time).
 Camille had studied as an engineer, with an interest in electric-traction automobiles.
 He became known for his record-breaking speed runs and was nicknamed Le Diable Rouge ("The Red Devil") for the colour of his beard.
 He died in 1913, after being shot in a hunting accident.